palepine/CERegEx/README.md

 - `text`
   - String containing a matched string

-Returns `nil` on any failure or empty table if no matches
+Returns `nil` on any failure or if no matches

 ### Example